How to Shop Local in a Time of Inflation

 Okay, but does supporting local really mean you have to spend money?
 Nope!
 For many local businesses, writing reviews, commenting on social media posts, and sharing their products can be just as helpful as purchasing.

 How?
 For one, buying and sharing products can increase their business’s SEO (Search Engine Optimization).
-This elevates their business in Google search results, giving them a greater chance at getting more eyes on their website.
+This elevates their business in Google search results, giving them a greater chance of getting more eyes on their website.
 Moreover, positive reviews matter to consumers.
 Why spend money on a product nobody’s talking about?
 As one survey found, of over 1000 consumers surveyed, “over 90 percent of consumers read online reviews when choosing a local business.”
-Your review matters, and even better, its free!
+Your review matters, and even better, it’s free!

 To support local during inflation, you don’t even have to buy their product now.
 For example, purchasing gift cards from your local vendor allows you to support a small business now, but go and get their product later (when prices are lower).
 These gift cards can be kept by you, or even made into an excellent local gift for a friend or family member!